liuact1986/MvvmLib/documentation/Mvvm.md

 this.Tracker.TrackChanges(this.Person);
 ```

-for list or collection, create a command and invoke this.Tracker.CheckChanges() or observe INotifyCollectionChanged for ObservableCollection for example.
+For list or collection, create a command and invoke this.Tracker.CheckChanges() or observe INotifyCollectionChanged for ObservableCollection for example.

 ```cs
 private void AddFriend(Friend friend)